dbcraig/LmRaC/README.md

 ## Usage - User-Defined Functions

-xxx
-Key to LmRaC is its easy extensibility, that is, the user's ability to add functionality ...
-... not only data manipulation, but also API interface to other resources making this information immediately available for answering questions
+LmRaC functionality is designed to be easily extensible.
+That is, the range of questions that LmRaC can answer is only constrained by the imagination (and industriousness) of the user.
+Though primarily intended to facilitate access to user data and results, user-defined functions can also be used to interface to any other resource whether static (e.g., database or resource API) or dynamic (e.g., instrumentation, sensing).

-A complete functional API is provided in this GitHub repository...
+A complete functional prototype of the REST API is provided in this GitHub repository in the [RESTserver](RESTserver/) folder.

 ### Quick Start